kizzhang/KnotTransformer/README.md

 ## Classification
 **TransKnot** is a Transformer-based model that classifies knots of different types.

-This repository contains the training codes:
+This repository contains the training code in Jupyter Notebook to play with:

-- `TransKnot_xyzbond.py` is the training code for $N=300$ flexible polymer knots;

-- `large_model_xyzbond.py` is the training code for the large model.
+`train.ipynb`

 Our model architecture schematics: